texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

-First, welcome to camp! ~~You should be seated at a workstation next to your partner.
-If you have not yet taken the time to introduce yourselves to each other, spend a minute or two to get to know each other.
-You'll be working together all week.~~
+First, welcome to camp!

+{{site.data.alerts.note}}
+We know that you are excited to be here, and to finally be started on the exercises.
+If we are currently doing some group activity, like an icebreaker or group instruction, please pay attention to that and turn your attention back to the website when it has concluded.
+We promise that there will be ample time for these activities.
+{{site.data.alerts.end}}

 **TODO** *We're gonna need a new intro*